Mediated transport

-Mediated transport refers to transport mediated by a membrane transport protein.
+Mediated transport refers to cellular transport mediated at the lipid bilayer through phospholipid interactions, or more frequently membrane transport proteins.
 Substances in the human body may be hydrophobic, electrophilic, contain a positively or negatively charge, or have another property.
 As such there are times when those substances may not be able to pass over the cell membrane using protein-independent movement.
 The cell membrane is imbedded with many membrane transport proteins that allow such molecules to travel in and out of the cell.
 There are three types of mediated transporters: uniport, symport, and antiport.
 Things that can be transported are nutrients, ions, glucose, etc, all depending on the needs of the cell.
 One example of a uniport mediated transport protein is GLUT1.
 GLUT1 is a transmembrane protein, which means it spans the entire width of the cell membrane, connecting the extracellular and intracellular region.
 It is a uniport system because it specifically transports glucose in only one direction, down its concentration gradient across the cell membrane.

 Another example of a uniporter mediated transport protein is microsomal triglyceride transfer protein (MTTP) who is responsible for catalyzing the assembly of the triglyceride rich lipoproteins as well mediating their release from the lumen of the endoplasmic reticulum.
 What is distinguishable about this specific transfer protein is that it requires the protein PRAP1 to bind to the lipoprotein to facilitate the transport of said lipoprotein.
 MTTP only recognizes the PRAP1-lipoprotein complex and only then will it catalyze the transport reaction.
 In a way, the PRAP1 protein acts as a signal for MTTP.
 The importance of such interactions implies that mediated transport is not only dependent on transmembrane proteins but can also require the presence of additional non-transmembrane proteins.
 For instance, studies show that in the absence of a fully functional PRAP1 protein, MTTP fails to transport specific lipoproteins across the endoplasmic reticulum membrane.

 An example of a symporter mediated transport protein is SGLT1, a sodium/glucose co-transporter protein that is mainly found in the intestinal tract.
 The SGLT1 protein is a symporter system because it passes both glucose and sodium in the same direction, from the lumen of the intestine to inside the intestinal cells.

 An example of an antiporter mediated transport protein is the sodium-calcium antiporter, a transport protein involved in keeping the cytoplasmic concentration of calcium ions in the cells, low.
 This transport protein is an antiporter system because it transports three sodium ions across the plasma membrane in exchange for a calcium ion, which is transported in the opposite direction.

 Mechanism of transport.
 A molecule will bind to a transporter protein, altering its shape.
 The change of shape or other added substances such as ATP will, in turn, cause the transport protein to alter its shape and release the molecule onto the other side of the cell membrane.